AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

 Start by enabling and configuring the dedicated egress IP address on AEM as a Cloud Service.

-1. First, determine the region in which the Advanced Networking will be set up, by using the Cloud Manager API [listRegions](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) operation.
+1. First, determine the region in which the Advanced Networking is needed, by using the Cloud Manager API [listRegions](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/) operation.
 The `region name` is required to make subsequent Cloud Manager API calls.
 Typically, the region the Production environment resides in is used.

     __listRegions HTTP request__